-- Suspected of having a disability even though they are advancing from grade to grade. - Home schooled. - Enrolled by their parents in a private, nonprofit elementary or secondary school, including a religious school, which is in the jurisdiction of the district. - Attending an in-district virtual school or magnet school. - A ward of the state.
+- Suspected of having a disability even though they Highly mobile, such as a migrant and/or are advancing from grade to grade.
+Highly mobile, such as a migrant and/or homeless student. - Home schooled. - Enrolled by their parents in a private, nonprofit elementary or secondary school, including a religious school, which is in the jurisdiction of the district.